Posted by: N.S. Palmer | May 11, 2013

 • Cocaine, heroin, and similar drugs: Sell them through government dispensaries to addicts and incorrigible heavy users who cannot or will not quit using them.
 Include medical monitoring.
 After a speedy (and fair) trial, promptly execute anyone found guilty of selling cocaine or heroin on the black market.
 Such drugs have high addiction potential and can cause serious physical harm.
 Current enforcement efforts add to the damage through violence, corruption, and impure street drugs.

-Executing cocaine and heroin dealers, while providing users with the drugs in a regulated way, would also preserve the function of drug sellers and users as social scapegoats.
+Executing cocaine and heroin dealers while providing users with the drugs in a regulated way, would also preserve the function of drug sellers and users as social scapegoats.
 It would thereby decrease the likelihood of even more serious social and political pathology.

 What the Federal Government Can Do